 How Does a Bidet Work?

 A bidet is a low wash basin located near the toilet used for cleaning private parts mostly after toilet use.
-The bidet has hot and cold water faucets that control a stream of water that flows from below.
+The bidet has hot and cold water faucets that control a stream of fresh water that flows from below.
 Some bidets clean only with the stream of water, while other bidets' basins are meant to be filled up and used by hand.

 A bidet offers great advantages to personal hygiene since users can clean themselves more thoroughly than with toilet paper alone.
 Bidets encourage regular washing, as users do not have to embark on a full-scale shower or bath to get clean.
 Also, bidets save water and reduce reliance on toilet paper.

 A vertical spray bidet looks much like the lower half of a toilet.
 Instead of the toilet's large 3-inch opening that connects to a closet flange in the floor, the vertical spray bidet's drainage connects to a P-trap that extends horizontally from the wall.